catgsmith/AngularJS-Revision/README.md

-Part 1 - Controllers
+#Part 1 - Controllers

-1. Write an AngularJS application that has a Controller which is associated with an element.
+2. Write an Angular JS application that has 2 Controllers – MainController and SecondController.
+Each Controller displays an alert saying “Hello from ControllerName” i.e. MainController or SecondController.
-The Controller should contain code to print out “Hello from Controller” in an alert box.
+The View (HTML) has 2 div elements - one of which is associated with the MainController and one which is not associated with any Controller.
+What alerts are shown and why?

+3. Using the AngularJS application from the previous question associate the 2nd div element with SecondController.
+Now add a new div element which is also associated with SecondController.
+What alerts are shown and why?